 When teams spend so much time together practicing and playing, they form a unique bond that can last for a lifetime.
 Playing on a team yields more than just physical fitness.

 You will also give your child the gift of opportunity.
-If your child truly has a gift, a travel team could catapult him into other chances he would not have without the team.
+If your child truly has a gift, a travel team could catapult him into college ball or high school ball and other chances he would not have without the team.

 So, how much does travel baseball cost?
 It costs as much as you're willing to put in; travel baseball costs time, money, sweat, tears, and a little bit of blood.
 But in the end, you end up with a kid that has made some incredible memories and maybe has improved his skills enough to move up to a collegiate level and even professional level of play.